ClickHelp User Manual

 Project Import from CHM

-ClickHelp supports importing an existing CHM manual to create a new project.
+ClickHelp supports importing an existing CHM manual to a new project and adding topics to an existing one.
 The importing process preserves the Table of Contents structure, the Index keywords, styles, and scripts of the original manual.

 To import a CHM file:

-• On the right side of the Import Project Wizard, you need to configure the Topics encoding.
+• Then, you can to configure the Topics encoding.
 Make sure to set this setting if you do not have the encoding specified explicitly in the imported HTML files.

 • Click Next.